pathornteng/hedera-aws-kms-signing/README.md

 ## Run

 You need to specify the environment variables in .env before you can run the code.
-All environment vars are required
+All environment variables are required

 ```bash
 mv .env_sample .env